RonBryant-V04366547/StudentDirectory/README.md

 # StudentDirectory
-Class/Application which represents a student directory
+Prior course class/application which represents a student directory